FilipRokita/CRACKSHA256/README.md

 # CRACKSHA256
 Script that uses wordlist to decode given hash.
-Start script, input hash and wordlist, then click enter.<br/>
+Start the script, input hash and wordlist, then click enter.<br/>
 <br/>
 <img src="CRACKSHA256.png">